From stunning hand-made luggage to the perfect gift for your yacht-owner friends, we look at some lust-worthy luxury travel gifts

 At four-figure price tags, they’re clearly out of reach for mere mortals but do boast an impressive client list.
 Captain Scott travelled with Globe-Trotter on the infamous Antarctic expedition in 1912.

 Sir Winston Churchill used a Globe-Trotter Dispatch Case while he was Chancellor of the Exchequer.
-Queen Elizabeth chose Globe-Trotter for her honeymoon luggage in 1947 (and continues to use her cases today) and Sir Edmund Hillary ascended to first base camp with Globe-Trotter during his conquest of Everest in 1953.
+Queen Elizabeth II chose Globe-Trotter for her honeymoon luggage in 1947 and Sir Edmund Hillary ascended to the first base camp with Globe-Trotter during his conquest of Everest in 1953.